onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 [![The Design Patterns “Gang of Four”](/assets/images/bat50/gangOfFour.jpg)](/assets/images/bat50/gangOfFour.jpg)

-Object-oriented programming was so successful that by the mid-1990s there were already large, legacy OO systems.
+Object-oriented programming was so successful that, by the mid 1990s, there were already many, very large OO systems.
+Despite the increased ease of evolution, many of these older OO systems started to show the typical symptoms of legacy systems predicted by Lehman and Belady's [laws of software evolution](https://en.wikipedia.org/wiki/Lehman%27s_laws_of_software_evolution) ...

 We started a European project called [FAMOOS](https://scg.unibe.ch/archive/famoos/) in 1996 with industrial partners Nokia and Daimler-Benz to reengineer legacy OO software towards cleaner, more scalable component-based frameworks.

 Our strategy was to recover lost design knowledge by reverse engineering and analyzing the legacy software, and then migrating it step-by-step towards a newer and cleaner architecture.